 Our target destination was Utshwayelo Campsite which sits nestled in Kosi Bay, a stone’s throw from the Mozambique border and part of the iSimangaliso Wetland Park World Heritage Site.
 As you approach the Mozambique border on the R22 you swing a right and travel 4.5km on a gravel track, arriving on a hilltop overlooking the bay.
 The track forks and the right leads into the campsite and the left leads through a gated entrance into the wetland park with a 4x4 only sign.

-We booked a pitch at the campsite for the night and were told there was a stunning beach at the end of the wetland park so we decided that we would drive into the park for a quick look around as we had an hour and a half before sunset.
+We booked a pitch at the campsite for the night and were told there was a stunning beach at the end of the wetland park trail so we decided that we would drive into the park for a quick look around as we had an hour and a half before sunset.
 After paying the conservation fee to the ranger at the gate we started along the trail which was a simple sand track cut into the dunes, the landcruiser immediately started to bog down and squirm around so we need to keep the revs up and maintain momentum.
-The track started to drop downhill and after swinging around a sharp lefthander it started to drop away steeper still, regret started to creep in and the back end started to step out of line under braking and we considered how much our vehicle weighed fully loaded.
+The track started to drop downhill and after swinging around a sharp left-hander it started to drop away steeper still.
+Regret started to creep in as the back end started to step out of line under braking and we remembered how much our vehicle weighed fully loaded.
 Due to the narrowness of the track and its sandy composition it would be impossible to turn around on the slope so we would have to ride it out to the bottom, luckily the track levelled out a bit as we met a 4x4 coming back up the hill, we pushed ourselves over as far as possible and the truck squeezed by keeping its momentum.
 We swung around a tight right hander and were faced with the final downhill slope which was heavily rutted with offset potholes that promised to cross the axles and shift the top-heavy weight unexpectedly.
-Some careful driving and lots of swearing saw us reach the bottom where the track met the waterline of the bay and having come this far we decided to push on a bit and the track followed the coast, crossing wooden bridges over streams and dipping onto the beach here and there where you could see the shallow waters crisscrossed with traditional fish traps.
+Some careful driving and lots of swearing saw us reach the bottom where the track met the waterline of the bay and having come this far we decided to push on a bit, the track followed the coast, crossing wooden bridges over streams and dipping onto the beach here and there where you could see the shallow waters crisscrossed with traditional fish traps.
 Rounding a bend we came across a black pick-up truck with 5 or 6 unhappy looking locals in the back and all four wheel spinning furiously and kicking up sand, they were well and truly stuck.
 They quickly cheered up when they saw us and a means of escaping the sandbox they were trapped in, seeing as they were in our way we had no choice but to help!
 We chose to use the winch over the tow rope so we could reverse onto more stable ground and reduce the risk of us digging in too, after reeling out the steel cable and hooking it up to the chassis I asked the chaps to reduce their tyre pressures and lighten the vehicle, crate after crate of beer emerged from the bed of the pickup, which combined with the weight of 10 men was the most likely reason for them sinking!
-We used the spade to dig their wheels out a bit but the sand tracks stayed in the bag, our vehicle held firm under winching and it was long before the pickup was under its own steam again.
+We used the spade to dig their wheels out a bit but the sand tracks stayed in the bag, our vehicle held firm under winching and it wasn't long before the pickup was under its own steam again.
 A longer run up got them across the sand trap and after loading up again they headed off towards the trail end, in the meantime a couple of other trucks had dropped in behind us so we decided to leave the locals to their Saturday night and reversed into the undergrowth to let them pass, we turned around and parked up on the shoreline of one of the small beaches for a quick sunset walk and to dip our toes in the Indian Ocean for the first time.

 As dusk was setting in fast and knowing what we had to drive back up we lowered our tyre pressures and apprehensively followed the shoreline back towards the sand dunes and the hill back up to camp.
 Momentum was going to be key and a prayer that we didn’t meet anything coming down the other way, we built up speed and stuck in 2nd all the way up making sure to keep the torque and power up by keeping the revs high, the landcruisers straight six engine did us proud hauling our estimated 3.5 ton mass through soft deep sand and with some luck we hit firmer ground again as we reached the gate.

 After choosing our pitch in the campsite (it was pretty much empty) we settled in for the evening with a shower in the brilliant ablutions and dinner cooked on wood in the braai stand.
-The campsite was very well setup with each of the 12 camping pitch being in its own enclosure so you got a feeling of privacy, the main communal area had a swimming pool, bar (with honesty fridge), wifi and a couple of flat screen tv’s, by chance the rugby was on (Scotland vs South Africa) so we had a very pleasant evening checking in with home and chatting with the locals (who were happy that South Africa won).
+The campsite was very well setup with each of the 12 camping pitch being in its own enclosure so you got real privacy, the main communal area had a swimming pool, bar (with honesty fridge), wifi and a couple of flat screen tv’s, by chance the rugby was on (Scotland vs South Africa) so we had a very pleasant evening checking in with home and chatting with the locals (who were happy that South Africa won).

 Sun 18th Nov – Mabibi Beach Camp